How is ECS different? We’ve created an infographic that tells the story by showcasing our work in 2013.

 The State Farm® mission is to help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
 We achieve our mission through the products and services we offer, as well as through our involvement in and commitment to the community.
 We make it our business to be like a good neighbor, helping to improve the quality of life in the communities where our associates live and work.
 For more information, please visit www.statefarm.com.

 MetaMetrics® is focused on improving education for students of all ages.
 The organization developed The Lexile® Framework for Reading and its companion scale, The Quantile® Framework for Mathematics.
-The Lexile Framework provides a common scale for matching reader ability and text complexity, enabling teachers and parents to choose materials that can help to improve student reading skills, and monitoring progress towards state and national proficiency standards.
-The Quantile Framework provides a common scale for matching mathematical achievement and the complexity of mathematical skills and concepts.
-By using the Quantile Framework, teachers and parents are able to choose materials that can help to improve student mathematical understanding and to monitor progress towards state and national proficiency standards.
+The Lexile Framework provides a common scale for matching reader ability and text complexity.
 For more information, please visit www.lexile.com and www.quantiles.com.

-Measured Progress Measured Progress has worked with 30 states, hundreds of districts, thousands of teachers, and millions of students through assessment programs that go far beyond filling in the bubbles.
+Measured Progress For over three decades, Measured Progress has worked with most states, hundreds of districts, thousands of teachers, and millions of students through assessment programs that go far beyond filling in the bubbles.
 At Measured Progress, assessment is more than just a score; it’s a roadmap that guides educators to adjust instruction and improve outcomes for students and teachers alike.
-It’s all about student learning.
-Period.
 For more information, please visit www.measuredprogress.org.